gdh1995/vimium-c/README.md

 # Building

-If you want to compile this project manually, please run:
+If you want to compile this project manually, then you need a Node.js 13+ and npm.
+Please run:

 ``` bash
 npm install typescript